Robert Jacomb-Hood: Family

-St Mary and All Saints Church in Great Stambridge, where Jacomb-Hood's parents married.
+St Mary and All Saints church in Great Stambridge, where Jacomb-Hood's parents married.

-Jacomb-Hood was born on 25 January 1822 at The Lodge Farm in Riseley, Bedfordshire.
-He was also baptised in Riseley, with unpublished material from the Christ's Hospital school archives suggesting this was on 21 February 1822.
-He was the first of his parents' nine children; according to their marriage certificate, they had married on 29 March 1819 at St Mary And All Saints Church in Great Stambridge, Essex.
+Robert Jacomb-Hood was born Robert Jacomb on 25 January 1822 at The Lodge Farm in Riseley, Bedfordshire.
+He was baptised in Riseley on 21 February 1822.
+He was the first of his parents' nine children; according to their marriage certificate, they had married on 29 March 1819 at St Mary and All Saints in Great Stambridge, Essex.

 Jacomb-Hood's mother was Susan Jacomb-Hood, the daughter of John Kemp of Broomhills in Rochford, Essex.
-His mother's brother—George Tawke Kemp—owned the Beechhill estate, also situated in Rochford, and his son George was given the title Baron Rochdale on 14 February 1913.
+His mother's brother—George Tawke Kemp—owned the Beechhill estate, also situated in Rochford, and Kemp's son George was given the title Baron Rochdale on 14 February 1913.
+Jacomb-Hood's father was born Robert Jacomb.
+Hailing from Scarning, Norfolk, he was recorded as a tenant farmer on land belonging to John Russell, 6th Duke of Bedford in 1822.

-Jacomb-Hood's father was Robert Jacomb, who began his career as a yeoman farmer.
-As of 1822, he was a tenant farmer on land belonging to John Russell, 6th Duke of Bedford.
-On the 1833 death of his cousin, the barrister William Hood, Jacomb inherited Hood's estate at Bardon Hall in Bardon, Leicestershire; this was because Hood was the last male member of his family.
-Jacomb had no link to the estate and his interest in its ownership was only because of the financial benefit.
-However, this inheritance was on the condition that Jacomb took the surname of Hood, becoming Robert Jacomb-Hood, because the estate had been in the Hood family since the 1620s.
-Jacomb-Hood modified the estate by building a New Hall in 1835 and demolishing the Old Hall building around 1840, which he had described in his memoirs as "too dilapidated for residence, and the situation was low, damp and unhealthy".
+Robert Jacomb's (Note: For clarity, this entire paragraph refers to the person born 'Robert Jacomb', who is the father of this article's subject, not the subject of the article himself.) cousin, the barrister William Hood, died in the 1830s.
+(Note: Various sources state 1832, 1833, and 1835.)
+Although Jacomb had no link to Hood's estate at Bardon Park in Bardon, Leicestershire, he was the last male member of Hood's family.
+He therefore inherited Bardon Park.
+The estate had been in the Hood family since the 1620s, and inheritance was conditioned on Jacomb taking the surname Hood; accordingly, both father and son became Robert Jacomb-Hood.
+Jacomb-Hood modified the estate by building a new Bardon Hall in 1835 and demolishing the old Bardon Hall building around 1840, which he had described in his memoirs as "too dilapidated for residence, and the situation was low, damp and unhealthy".
 He was accepted to the Worshipful Company of Fan Makers—one of the 113 livery companies of the City of London—on 9 January 1832.